mannmalviya/mannmalviya.github.io/_posts/2025-06-29-HelloWorld.md

 The purpose of this blog is not for others, its for me, I want a place to contain all my writings, sure I could just keep it all on a local hard drive but the the thought of putting it online forces me to put a little more effort into presenting the piece a little better rather than it just being incoherent sloppy rambling.

 My book reviews and summaries can be found in the books page

+use points from Paul Grahams essays on writting and then cite them at the end

+---
+### References & Inspiration